On This Page:

 - What is your legal business name and address?

-- Do you hold a current license as a roofing contractor?
+- In municipalities that require it, do you hold a current license as a roofing contractor?

 - Will you provide at least three references for my research?